Queen Elizabeth Prize for Engineering: Judging panel

-In 2022, the judges for the Queen Elizabeth Prize for Engineering were: Professor Jim Al-Khalili, Dr John Anderson, Professor Brito Cruz, Dr Jean-Lou Chameau, Josephine Cheng, Abdigani Diriye, Alan Finkel, Professor Jinghai Li, Ilya Espino de Marotta, Raghunath Anant Mashelkar, Professor Tatsuya Okubo, Professor Viola Vogel, Paul Westbury, and Henry T. Yang.
+In 2026, the judges for the Queen Elizabeth Prize for Engineering were: Dr Sangeeta Bhatia, Professor Brito Cruz, Dr Abdigani Diriye, Professor Orla Feely, Professor Nick Jennings, Dr Tsu-Jae Liu, Professor Teck Seng Low, Ilya Espino de Marotta, Dr Raghunath Anant Mashelkar, Professor Tatsuya Okubo, Professor Tuula Teeri, and Professor Viola Vogel.

 The Chair of Judges include: Lord Alec Broers (2013–2015), Sir Christopher Snowden (2015–2021) and Professor Dame Lynn Gladden (2022–present).

 QEPrize Ambassador Network

 The QEPrize Ambassador Network is an international network that brings together the best and brightest early-career engineers from all fields around the world, who work to inspire the next generation to take up the challenges of the future.
 QEPrize ambassadors act as evangelists for engineering, engaging with teachers, parents, school children, politicians, and journalists about their work and why engineering is such an important profession.
 The Ambassador Network became a global community in 2016.